cadrev/PV-thermal-image-segmentation/README.md

 ## Photovoltaic Thermal Image Segmentation
-A reserach project under the Solar and Renewable Energy Laboratory, I used DBSCAN to segment Photovoltaic Thermal Images for possible hotspot detection.
+A research project under the Solar and Renewable Energy Laboratory, I used DBSCAN to segment Photovoltaic Thermal Images for possible hotspot detection.

 **Original Image**